 In June 2016, the FASB issued ASU 2016-13, "Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments" ("ASU 2016-13"), which improves financial reporting by providing timelier recording of credit losses on loans and other financial instruments held by financial institutions and other organizations.
 The ASU requires an organization to measure all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions and reasonable and supportable forecasts.
 Forward-looking information will now be used to better inform credit loss estimates.
 This ASU is effective for interim and annual periods beginning after December 15, 2019 and early adoption is permitted.
-The Company is currently evaluating the impact of this ASU on its consolidated financial statements.
+The Company's allowances for doubtful accounts have historically not been significant and the Company does not expect the adoption of this ASU will have a significant impact on its consolidated financial statements.